GoogleCloudPlatform/rad-lab/docs/docs/rad-lab-ui/troubleshooting.md

 - `owner_users`
 - `owner_groups`

 Currently only sending via gmail is supported.
-It is recommended to [create a new gmail address](https://support.google.com/mail/answer/56256?hl=en) for this purpose only and generate a `App Password` to authenticate it by followig [Sign in with app passwords](https://support.google.com/mail/answer/185833?hl=en)
+It is recommended to [create a new gmail address](https://support.google.com/mail/answer/56256?hl=en) for this purpose only and generate an `App Password` to authenticate it by following [these directions](https://support.google.com/mail/answer/185833?hl=en).

  You will then provide this email and its password to RAD Lab UI via the `Global Variables` setup.